lambdao-dev/lambdao-dev.github.io/_posts/2024-09-14-TestDrivenDesign.md

 ### Tests should be black-box

-A result of not doing that is a test that requires to do things like monkey-patch functions, or to use a lot of setup code.
+A result of not doing that is a test that requires to do things like monkey-patching functions, or using a lot of setup code.
 This is typical of the "test as an afterthought" approach.

 Other bad ideas are assertions that `some_subfunction` is called.